jclo/lru/README.md

 `LRU` is an in-memory key/value cache that relies on the Least Recently Used algorithm to maintain its size in a predefined limits.

-`LRU` runs on both the browser and Node.js.
+`LRU` runs on both Node.js and ECMAScript 2015 (ES6) compliant browsers.

 `LRU` is encapsulated in a module pattern.
 Only the variable `LRU` is accessible outside the module.
 Thus, it doesn't pollute the global space.